Julia Morgan YWCA Harbor Area & South Bay Housing

 100 Years of Activism

-As previously mentioned, the YWCA Harbor Area and South Bay has for more than 100 years aligned its efforts with the current needs of the local community1.
+The YWCA Harbor Area and South Bay has for more than 100 years aligned its efforts with the current needs of the local community1.
 Right now there are few crises as dire as Los Angeles’ affordable housing plight.
 A March 2019 report conducted by the National Low Income Housing Coalition titled “The Gap” revealed that 400,000 units are needed to meet the housing demands of extremely low-income renters2 in the Los Angeles-Long Beach-Anaheim-Metro.
 These statistics are not lost on the organization and they understand that affordable, accessible, and quality housing is critical to providing a stable foundation for child and parental health, childhood cognitive development, educational achievement, employment, and more broadly, positive socio-economic development.
 In light of these facts, as the YWCA Harbor Area and South Bay embarks on its next century of public service, it has taken on the creation of affordable housing as its mantle.

 Building on a Legacy